benchmark-subsetting/cere/doc/cere-select-max-cov.1.md

 ## DESCRIPTION

-**cere select-ilp** automatically selects the best set of matching regions to maximize the application coverage regardless of the replay cost. cere-profile(1) must be executed before running **cere select-max-cov**. cere-report(1) can be then used to visualize the selection summary.
+**cere select-max-cov** automatically selects the best set of matching regions to maximize the application coverage regardless of the replay cost. cere-profile(1) must be executed before running **cere select-max-cov**. cere-report(1) can be then used to visualize the selection summary.